MileHacker Logo

 Power & Connectivity

 The standard voltage in Kyrgyzstan is 220V, with a frequency of 50 Hz.
-Plug types C and F (standard European two-round-pin plugs) are employed.
+Plug types C and F (standard European two-round-pin plugs) are used.
 A Universal travel adapter with USB ports is recommended.
-Most modern electronics are dual voltage (100-240V) and only a Plug adapter is needed.
+Most current gadgets are dual voltage (100-240V) and only a Plug adapter is needed.
 Check device chargers.
 A voltage converter may be needed for older, single voltage appliances.

 Mobile Phones & SIM Cards